influxdata/docs.influxdata.com-ARCHIVE/content/telegraf/v1.0/administration/troubleshooting.md

 ### Capture output

-A quick way to view Telegraf's output is to enable a UDP output plugin which will run in parallel with the existing output plugins.
-Since each output plugin creates its own output stream, the already existing outputs will not be affected.
-Traffic will be replicated to all the enabled outputs.
+A quick way to view Telegraf's output is by enabling a new UDP output plugin to run in parallel with the existing output plugins.
+Since each output plugin creates its own stream, the already existing outputs will not be affected.
+Traffic will be replicated to all active outputs.

-* NOTE: this approach requires Telegraf to be restarted which will cause a brief interruption to metrics collection
+* NOTE: this approach requires Telegraf to be restarted, which will cause a brief interruption to your metrics collection

-The minimal Telegraf configuration required to enable the Influx Line protocol UDP output is:
+The minimal Telegraf configuration required to enable a UDP output is:

 ```
 [[outputs.influxdb]]
   urls = ["udp://localhost:8089"]
 ```

-This setup utilizes the UDP format of the [InfluxDB output plugin](https://github.com/influxdata/telegraf/tree/master/plugins/outputs/influxdb).
+This setup utilizes the UDP format of the [InfluxDB output plugin](https://github.com/influxdata/telegraf/tree/master/plugins/outputs/influxdb) and emits points formatted in Influx Line Protocol.
-You will need to append this to /etc/telegraf/telegraf.conf and then restart Telegraf for the change to take effect.
+You will need to append this section to Telegraf's configuration file and restart Telegraf for the change to take effect.

-Then, you are ready to start listening on the configured port (8089 in this example) using a simple tool like netcat:
+Now you are ready to start listening on the destination port (8089 in this example) using a simple tool like netcat:

 ```
 nc -lu 8089
 ```

-Netcat will print the exact Telegraf output on stdout.
+'nc' will print the exact Telegraf output on stdout.
 You can also direct the output to a file for further inspection:

 ```